-Under Schedule 12-1 of the Nunavut Agreement, the following categories of activities are exempt; however, it is important to note that as exemptions are generally interpreted strictly, the NIRB considers that the items set out in points 1 through 7 under Schedule 12-1 should be read and interpreted together, not as stand-alone items.
+Under Schedule 12-1 of the Nunavut Agreement, the following categories of activities are exempt; however, it is important to note that as exemptions are generally interpreted strictly, the NIRB and the Commission considers that the items set out in points 1 through 7 detailed below should be read and interpreted together, not as stand-alone items.
 This means that a project proposal needs to be included under the exemption in each Item of Schedule 12-1 before the project proposal should be considered to be exempted from the NIRB screening process.

 - 1. Land use activities not requiring a permit or authorization from the Government of Canada or Territorial Government. - 2.
 Land use activities requiring only a Class B permit under the Territorial Land Use Regulations, C.R.C., c.
-1524.5 - 3.
-All construction, operation and maintenance of all buildings and services within an established municipality, except for the bulk storage of fuel, power generation with nuclear fuels, or hydro power and any industrial activity (see Note below for further details on these types of activities). - 4.
-All hotels, motels or tourist facilities of 20 beds or less outside the boundaries of a municipality. - 5.
-Water uses that do not require a public hearing under Article 13, Section 13.7.3 of the Nunavut Agreement, (the Water Application Approval section).6 - 6.
-Prospecting, staking or locating a mineral claim unless it requires more than a Class B permit mentioned in item 2.
+1524. - All construction, operation and maintenance of all buildings and services within an established municipality, except for the bulk storage of fuel, power generation with nuclear fuels, or hydro power and any industrial activity (see Note below for further details on these types of activities).